eth-educators/website/staking-gathering-2023.md

 #### For speakers

 Eager to share your Ethereum staking insights?
 EthStaker welcomes you to become a speaker at our event!
 Whether you're a seasoned staker or a rising star, your unique perspective can ignite discussions and drive our community forward.
+Apply by _October 1st, 2023_, for a chance to take the stage.
+We'll reach out to every applicant to confirm talk details and schedule.
+Don't miss this opportunity to shape the conversation – [Apply here](/staking-gathering-speaker-application-2023)!

-{{"We are no longer accepting speaker applications." | warning}}
+{{"Speaker positions are currently full.
+You can still apply, but new applications will be placed on our waitlist unless we experience cancellations." | warning | italic}}

 #### For volunteers